Warmer weather brings with it tick and mosquito season for much of the United States.

 Tick Born Diseases

-The most common tick-borne disease in Massachusetts is Lyme Disease.
+The most common tick-borne disease in New England is Lyme Disease.
 Much less common are Babesiosis, and Anaplasmosis.
 Rarer still are Tularemia, Rocky Mountain spotted fever, Borrelia miyamotoi, and Powassan virus.

 All diseases carried by ticks start out the same way according to Massachusetts Deputy State Epidemiologist and State Public Health Veterinarian Dr. Catherine Brown.

-It is so bad that they are considering the release into the wild of mice genetically modified to be immune to the disease.
-A team from MIT lead by Kevin Esvelt wants to use a gene editing technology called CRISPR and Gene Drive to make the mice immune to Lyme Disease.
+It is so bad that they are considering the release of mice genetically modified to be immune to the disease.
+A team from MIT lead by Kevin Esvelt wants to use CRISPR and Gene Drive to make the mice immune to Lyme Disease.
 4

 The most common early symptom of Lyme is a rash which can look like a ring around the bite site.
 Flu-like symptoms, such as fever, headache, stiff neck, sore and aching muscles and joints, fatigue and swollen glands may also occur.